Monday, November 21, 2022

 As practitioners of The Primeval Forces, witches share much in common with the druids who thrive amongst them.
 The artform is a fundamental part of a witch's practice, stewing together slow, powerful magic with the more explosive forces of The Occult.
 Through this combination, witches are considered masters of feats which other casters would find impossible, such as the sewing of hexes.

 Covens exist on a leyline between two different worlds.
 By locking themselves between the urbanite and the natural world, a witch lives in both but belongs to neither, helping themselves to the little tricks by which magic subsides.
-Witches have succeeded in reverse-engineering many of the giftd possessed by druids, such as the transformation of the body through wild-shape, much to the dismay of the druids themselves.
+Witches have succeeded in reverse-engineering many of the gifts possessed by druids, such as the transformation of the body through wild-shape, much to the dismay of the druids themselves.
 Witches found in their homes, ripped limb from limb by brambles or teeth, discourage exiles from joining a coven.

 Witches are not druids, but they are also not wizards.
 Their spells are informed by quieter, older powers, and the rituals they undertake are tinctured with chaos.
 Much of the structure surrounding a witch's power involves convolution and process.
 Witch problems require witch solutions, only solved through witch processes.